AlessandroAlleAlex/RentalManager/README.md

 ### License

-    Copyright 2020 Abudureheman Adila, Jiayi Zhang, Jing Gao, Alessandro Liu @ UC Davis
+    Copyright 2020 Abudureheman Adila, Jiayi Zhang, Jing Gao, Alessandro Liu @ UC Davis Please note: You are granted to fork this git repo and develop it.
-    Note: You are granted to fork this git repo and develop it.
     But You may not publish it on App Store or Google Play